Education in Lebanon: History

 The Lebanese Council of 1736 urged the Maronite clergy to create schools in every village in order to educate both men and women.
-It furthered ordered that Arabic be the language of teaching and that it should be taught next to Syriac, the Maronite liturgical language.
+It further ordered that Arabic be the language of teaching and that it should be taught next to Syriac, the Maronite liturgical language.

+During the Ottoman period, networks of public schools coexisted alongside foreign missionary schools established by European and American religious organizations.

-The 1926 constitution, drafted during the French mandate, emphasised in article 10 the freedom of education service providers, notably on the right of religious communities.
+In 1920, during the French Mandate, the largest administrative institution for Lebanon (and Syria) was established, the Service de l'instruction Publique, also known under the abbreviation SIP.
+SIP was responsible for organizing education policies across Lebanon and subsidized existing educational institutions; private, public and religious alike.
+Public schools were directed under a unified curriculum controlled by the SIP, whereas private schools had more autonomy.
+A clause in the 1922 draft of the 1926 constitution, drafted during the French mandate, emphasised in article 10 the freedom of education service providers, notably on the right of religious communities.

+The French mandate did not invest sufficient funds in Lebanon's public education system.
+This was already evident in 1938, when the number of private schools and students enrolled in them exceeded the number of public schools and students attending them.
+Permitting religious and non-religious communities to establish their own schools and determine their own curriculum allowed the SIP to cut costs.
+In exchange for this independence, they only required the schools to include a set number of French language instruction hours per week.
+Although many schools were founded by specific religious communities or missionary organizations, students and teachers frequently moved between institutions, and schools often educated pupils from different confessional backgrounds.
+Historians have noted that these educational networks sometimes created “communities of knowledge,” in which ideas circulated across sectarian boundaries through shared curricula and teaching staff.
 Though the public education sector expanded significantly since independence in 1943, the private sector is still dominant with respect to number of schools and students.
 Driven by different visions of citizenship, the Lebanese program of education has undergone three curricular reforms (1946, 1968-1971, 1997).
 After gaining independence, the Lebanese government wrote in 1946 the first national curriculum, modifying the 1926 Ministère de l'Instruction Publique of the French Mandate.
 The goal was to foster a Lebanese national identity by demanding Arabic as main language of study and nurturing patriotism.
 The second curricular reform in 1968-1971 was triggered by the rise of Pan-Arabism, which sought to set a Pan-Arabic identity over Lebanese nationalism.
+Educational institutions in Lebanon have historically played an important role in shaping political and cultural identities, including debates over Lebanese nationalism, Arab nationalism, and citizenship.